Certificate of Teaching and Learning in Higher Education

 Centre for the Enhancement of Teaching and Learning (CETL)

-The course is a requirement for all new research postgraduate students to undertake teaching or assessment duties for their departments and aims to provide the participants with an introduction to the principles of learning, teaching, assessment and feedback in a university context and to model ways how teaching can be improved.
-It explores how to lead learning experiences for small group settings that actively engage the learners and discusses the kinds of learning experiences typical of tutorials and / or lab-based teaching.
-Participants will first learn practical teaching strategies, such as structuring and managing the tutorial, designing high impact tutorial activities and techniques for actively engaging a diverse range of students in their learning (2 weeks).
-With the above knowledge, participants can begin teaching (4 to 6 weeks).
-The course will subsequently show them how to use these initial teaching experiences to plan improvements of their teaching (2 weeks).
-They will use their initial teaching period to identify what went well and what needs improvement, as well as be supported by tutors observing and providing helpful feedback on this initial teaching.
-To incorporate this practical developmental focus to the course, the design of the course has been modified to give participants the opportunity to interact with the tutors after their first teaching, allowing them to bring the initial experiences to their next course meetings, to be discussed with tutors and be shown how to plan improvements reflectively, as well as learn about student assessment.
+The course is a requirement for all new research postgraduate students to undertake teaching or assessment duties for their departments.
+The course aims to provide participants with an introduction to the principles of learning, teaching, assessment and feedback in a university context as well as to model ways how teaching can be improved.
+It explores how to actively engage learners in small group settings and discusses the kinds of teaching and learning activities typical of tutorials and / or lab-based teaching.
+Participants will first learn practical teaching strategies, such as structuring and managing the tutorial, designing high impact tutorial activities and techniques for actively engaging a diverse range of students in their learning.
+The course will subsequently show them how to plan improvements of their teaching.
+Participants will also learn about assessment.
+With constructive and actionable feedback from teacher and peers, participants will identify what went well and what needs improvement in their initial teaching practice.
+Teaching demonstration in the final week of the course provides opportunity for participants to demonstrate improvement from their initial teaching.
 Depending on previous teaching experience, exemptions may be granted (for details on criteria for exemption and procedure, please see ‘Guidelines for exemptions, CTLHE’).

 Course learning outcomes: